moven0831/The-One-Pass-HackaTON/README.md

 # install requied packages
 yarn install

+# move to the contract directory
 cd contracts

-# Utilized MAKEFILE to achieve the following features
+### Utilized MAKEFILE to achieve the following features
 # Compile all Func files in source directory
 make compileAll

-# Compile a single Func files in source directory
+### Compile a single Func files in source directory
 # For example, make comileSinge iSBT-single
 make comileSinge FILENAME_YOU_WANT_TO_COMPILE